wowsinfo/wowsunpack/README.md

 - Double click on `run.exe` again to unpack

 Windows may scan `run.exe` only for the first time.
 The binary is built with `pyinstaller`. `WoWsUnpack` is not responsible for anything if `pyinstaller` injects any malicious code while generating the binary.
 Please use the binary at your own risk.

+## Arguments
+- `--lang`: Decode game languages
+- `--maps`: Unpack game maps
+- `--icons`: Unpack all game icons
+- `--assets`: Pack game assets into folders

+Any other arguments are not valid.
+The program will exit with error code 1.
+Call the program like `./run.exe --lang` from the terminal.
+Double clicking will not pass in any arguments.

 ## Distribution
 - Install `pyinstaller` following [this guide](https://pyinstaller.org/en/stable/index.html)